Which are the best Vietnam Islands to visit on your next vacation?

-Hon Lao the main island of the group is well known for its beaches of Bai Bac, Bai Ong, Bai Chong and are great for swimming.
+Hon Lao the main island of the group is well known for its beaches of Bai Bac, Bai Ong, Bai Chong are great for swimming.

-The islands are well known for its snorkelling and scuba diving activities.
+The islands are well known for their snorkelling and scuba diving activities.
 If you want to get away to golden sand beaches and stunning coral reefs you should consider visiting the Cham Islands.
 You can visit as a day trip from Hoi An or you can stay in local homestay accommodation.

 Con Dao Islands

 Submission from Jackie Szeto & Justin Huynh from Life of Doing

 If you have extra time in South Vietnam, head to Con Dao Islands for its quietness, jaw-dropping sceneries, and history.
 It’s an archipelago of 16 islands with Con Son Island as the largest and only inhabitable island.

 With tourism in its infancy, it’s a lovely place to spend a weekend to relax.
 You can splurge at the Six Senses Resort to get full pampering and access to the private beach.
 Otherwise, stay at a guesthouse and rent a motorbike to wander around the island.
 Check out the numerous beaches.
 We recommend Nhat Beach for its white sand and the turquoise ocean.
 It’s rare to not see a pile of garbage floating in the ocean water.
 For the outdoor adventurers, visit the National Park to spend the day hiking in the luscious forest.

 Another recommended activity is to learn about its history as a former prison from 1862-1975.
 You may have seen or heard about the Vietnamese using “tiger cages” as a form of torture.
 You can visit three prisons, Phu Hai, American Tiger Cages, and French Tiger Cages, in person to see what Vietnamese fighters and revolutionary soldiers endured in their small living space which is referred to as the tiger cages.